-Interest subsidy (from 2013) - short-term loans for milk production - budgetary allocations to cover interest subsidies on short-term bank loans within the framework of the State Programme for Development of Agriculture for 2013-20 to milk producers and co-subsidised by federal and regional budgets; the final borrower covers the difference between the bank interest and the part of interest co-subsidised by the federal and regional governments.
+Interest subsidy (from 2013) - short-term loans for other activities - budgetary allocations to cover interest subsidies on short-term bank loans within the framework of the State Programme for Development of Agriculture for 2013-20 to milk producers and co-subsidised by federal and regional budgets; the final borrower covers the difference between the bank interest and the part of interest co-subsidised by the federal and regional governments.
 The subsidy rate and the respective contributions of the federal and regional governments are expressed as fractions of the Central Bank of Russia refinancing rate.
 Since 2017, concessions are also granted in the form of fixed reduced interest rate to final borrowers, combined with the budgetary compensation to lending banks.
+Starting from 2017, this support is integrated in the